-Wynne Palmer is a Vancouver-based integrated media artist, independent curator, producer and mentor.
+Wynne Palmer is a Vancouver-based interdisciplinary artist, an independent curator, producer and mentor.

 Wynne is a serial collaborator, interested in the dynamics of improvisation and participatory art practices.
 She draws inspiration from occupying intersections of seemingly contradictory ideas.
 She likes to challenge herself and others by mentoring emerging artists and supporting innovative ways of thinking and creating, including social engagement through non-traditional educational models, art practices and exhibition spaces.